evanwills/filterFairy/README.md

 Values in the form fields must be valid HTML class names (multiple values can be white space separated).

-By default, each field is exclusive, meaning that (when you have multiple filter fields), only items matched by the preceeding field can be included in the next round of filtering.
+By default, each field is exclusive, meaning that (when you have multiple filter fields), only items matched by the preceding field can be included in the next round of filtering.

 **NOTE:** fields with empty values selected will be ignored. i.e. they will not be used to filter